rajputshashank003/Chess.v.0.2.1/README.md

 - **Real-time Multiplayer:** Play against other players online in real-time.
 - **Real-time Chat:** Now you can chat with the opponent.
+- **Betting Feature:** Players can bet on game using SOL (e.g., 0.1 SOL each), and the winner takes the entire pot.
 - **Audio And Video Call:** Connect with your opponent via in-game audio and video calls feature.
 - **Real-time Streaming:** Your game is Streaming continuously on the web app.
 - **Custom Game Rooms:** Create custom game room with channelNumber and play with your friend.